 Yes, the following solicitation-specific proposal sections may be required to be submitted for postdoctoral fellowship proposals:

-Some postdoctoral fellowship programs require submission of Personnel documents (i.e., Biographical Sketch, Current and Pending Support, and/or Collaborators & Other Affiliations) for any Mentor/Advisor listed on the proposal.
-The Postdoctoral Scholar/PI should refer to the specific program solicitation to determine Personnel document requirements for a Mentor/Advisor.
+Some postdoctoral fellowship programs require submission of Personnel documents (i.e., Biographical Sketch, Current and Pending (Other) Support, Synergistic Activities, and/or Collaborators & Other Affiliations) for any Mentor/Advisor listed on the proposal.
+The Proposed Postdoctoral Fellow should refer to the specific program solicitation to determine Personnel document requirements for a Mentor/Advisor or Sponsoring Scientist.
 Please also see the Automated Compliance Checking of NSF Proposals page for the related compliance checks.
-Note that the Mentor/Advisor cannot view or edit the proposal in Research.gov.
+Note that the Mentor/Advisor and Sponsoring Scientist cannot view or edit the proposal in Research.gov.

 How do I view the budget in a postdoctoral fellowship proposal?

 The budget section of all postdoctoral fellowship proposals includes the prepopulated stipend and fellowship allowance based on the selected solicitation.
 The budget section does not display on the proposal main page after the proposal has been created but can be viewed by clicking Print Proposal.
-When the Postdoctoral Scholar/PI submits the proposal, the budget will display as read-only and will be accessible from the proposal main page.
-The budget section is editable during a proposal file update/budget revision.
+When the Proposed Postdoctoral Fellow submits the proposal, the budget will display as read-only and will be accessible from the proposal main page.
+The budget section is editable during a proposal file update/budget revision; however, this should only be performed when requested by the Program Officer.

 How is the proposed duration determined for a postdoctoral fellowship proposal?